Borna Ćorić: Playing style and coaching

 Ćorić is a defensive baseliner.
 He is very solid and consistent from primarily the backhand wing, but has shown some improvement from the forehand wing in 2018, and this improvement was praised in his defeats of Roger Federer in both the 2018 Halle final and Shanghai Masters semi-final.
 However, he continues to struggle hitting forehand groundstrokes in defensive positions or on the run.
 He has great coordination and footwork, thus allowing him to move well laterally on the court.
 His style of play lends itself to having long rallies and wearing down his opponent from the baseline.
 Due to the fact that he's born left-handed but plays with his right hand, the strengths in his game are his movement and his two-handed backhand.
 His forehand, with his long takeback and tendency to break down under the stress of an opponent's offence, has been cited as an area of possible focus in the future.

 In addition, Ćorić also possesses a strong and precise serve, which enables him to win a lot of points easily during his service games.
 That in turn, helps to preserve his energy for return games and outlast opponents in long rallies, in order to break their serve.
 He punishes players who drop the ball short, by taking the ball on the rise and turning defense into offence effectively.
 For this reason Ćorić has been compared to Novak Djokovic.
 He has been lauded for his impressive mental fortitude in tough situations.

-His past coaches have been Željko Krajan (2014–2015), Thomas Johansson (2015), Miles Maclagan (2016), Ivica Ančić (2016–2017), Riccardo Piatti (2017–2019), Antonio Veić (2019–2020) and Martin Štěpánek (2020–2022).
-He is currently coached by Mate Delić.
+His past coaches have been Željko Krajan (2014–2015), Thomas Johansson (2015), Miles Maclagan (2016), Ivica Ančić (2016–2017), Riccardo Piatti & Kristijan Schneider (2017–2019), Antonio Veić (2019–2020), Martin Štěpánek (2020–2022), Mate Delić (2022–2024), Liam Smith (2024–2025).